captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Motherfucking Shitfucker.
 ---
 ## LISSETTE:
-Sometimes cursing is just so
+Sometimes cursing is so satisfying.
----
-satisfying.
 ---
 OK so the Motherfucking Shitfucker has.